tolgakaratas/product-features/content/home/tags.md

 # Order that this section appears on the page.
 weight: 10

-title: Mei's Slide Decks 👩🏼‍🏫
+title: Denomas Slide Decks 👩🏼‍🏫
-subtitle: An example of writing _open_ slides with Markdown
+subtitle: Presentations about products, services, partnerships

 content:
   # Choose the taxonomy from `config.yaml` to display (e.g. tags, categories)